korotinmain/finoro/README.md

 # Finoro 💰

-**A modern personal finance app that helps you organize, track, and understand your money through Projects.**
+**A modern personal finance app that helps you organize, track, and understand your money through Workspaces.**

 Finoro transforms personal finance into organized, visual stories.
-Each Project is a flexible financial space that groups budgets, expenses, and incomes under a single goal — whether it's a vacation fund, monthly budget, side hustle, or home renovation.
+Each Workspace is a flexible financial space that groups budgets, expenses, and incomes under a single goal — whether it's a vacation fund, monthly budget, side hustle, or home renovation.

 ## ✨ Core Concept

-**Projects** are financial containers that bring together:
+**Workspaces** are financial containers that bring together:

 - 📊 **Budgets** — set your financial plan or spending limits
 - 💸 **Expenses** — track real spending with categories